What Is Decision Fatigue? (And How to Avoid It)

 Decision fatigue is a term used to describe the feeling you get when you are presented with too many choices, and therefore decisions, to make throughout the day.
 Each decision, whether it’s navigating a complex business situation or something as simple as deciding what to eat for dinner, takes up mental energy.

-If you don’t get a chance to restore some of that energy, for example, by taking a break or seeking support, you can start to feel anxious, drained, and overwhelmed.
+If you don’t get a chance to restore some of that energy by taking a break or seeking support, you can start to feel anxious, drained, and overwhelmed.
 This can have a significant impact on your mental and physical health as well as on your ability to make further, well-reasoned decisions.

 Is There a Difference Between Decision Fatigue and Indecisiveness?